Self Help

 After experiencing toxic leadership, sometimes more than once, it is completely normal to fear experiencing it again.
 Many people leave toxic workplaces traumatized and unsure how to make sure they don’t end up in another soul-sucking scenario.
 When looking for a new employer, use the knowledge you gained through your previous experiences.
 Look back to when you were interacting with your dysfunctional employer the first couple of times.
 Were there any red flags, which you ignored?
 Did they make you feel uncomfortable?
 Did they disrespect you, your boundaries or your time already in the interview phase?
 Use your experience and your gut as a guide.
 Make sure that:If you are being treated in a patronizing or incompetent manner already at a very early stage, during the interview (especially when you ask important questions about company's/leadership's/HR's track record in terms of employee well-being and career development), rest assured, that's how you will be treated during your employment, and especially when you are in need.
 Don't give your power away.
 It's much harder to get it back than to be brave during the interview.
 Whatever decision you take about joining this new company, make sure it's an informed one.

 Taking legal action is a complex, expensive and stressful process.
 Many people exclude this option completely, or only start considering it when it is already too late to gather the right amount and type of evidence.
 Even without following the legal route, having a paper trail will be very helpful in bringing your situation to the attention of HR.
 Without evidence, you are putting yourself in a very difficult position.
 Your complaint might bring no effect or could potentially cause more damage than help.
 People often wait until it’s too late before they collect evidence because they don’t recognize the signs of toxic leadership.
-To learn about toxic leadership and how to recognize it visit our Getting informed page.
-For examples of how toxic leadership manifests in practice and how it impacts individuals, please visit Experiences of toxic leadership.
+To learn about toxic leadership and how to recognize it visit our Get Informed page.
+For examples of how toxic leadership manifests in practice and how it impacts individuals, please visit Real Stories of toxic leadership.
 Our research also shows that often the positive outcome of legal action doesn’t bring closure because the compensation received does not equal acknowledgement of wrong-doing by the person who caused harm.
 Because of the expenses and the level of stress involved in taking the legal route, make sure you consult an employment lawyer to learn what the chances for a positive outcome are, given the type of evidence you have collected.
 Let the legal expert tell you exactly what is possible in your country/region, as not every system allows for claiming damages caused by harmful leadership practices.
 As a society, we are still at the very beginning of growing awareness and understanding of the importance of mental health at work.
 This means that neither the legal system nor most workplaces offer adequate preventive and compensation measures.

 Whether you decide to leave, stay, take legal action or complain to HR, your first priority should be your health.
 Talking to trusted family members or friends can help you feel supported but you can also reach out to professionals for guidance.
 A great place to start is using apps such as BetterHelp, Headspace or visiting Therapy Route to find a therapist near you.
 We also recommend you learn more about power dynamics and narcissism to understand why and how unhealthy relationships develop and how they can be navigated.
 A great source of information on this topic is a blog by Dr. Nathalie Martinek If your work provides counseling and you trust their services, make the most of this opportunity as therapy and coaching can be pricey.
 It’s important that you trust your therapist or coach.
 Otherwise, you may feel even more vulnerable after sharing sensitive information about yourself and your situation.
 If despite available support you feel none of it can help in your situation, reach out to crisis helplines, who are there for you when the going gets very tough.
 And remember, toxic leadership is a systemic not individual problem.
 It may feel like you are the only one affected, but according to the International Labour Organization’s Global Survey (2022), there are 750 million people around the world who experience violence and harassment at work - that’s one in five working people.
 You are not alone!